 I started out my professional life as an environmental engineer but didn’t last long doing that.
 The work didn’t feel nearly deep enough and I still didn’t know how to make sense of a world paving over the planet with asphalt.
 Most of the productions of our culture, such as ads for chewing gum, remained bizarre to me.
 I was in a fair bit of emotional pain and I wanted a better way to understand what was going on.

 I went back to school in 1990, with the idea that there are hidden psychological processes driving all this strange and destructive activity.
 Well, that turned out to be true.
 But in thinking about this I also became convinced that we need a less individualistic and more ecological way of understanding the psyche.
 The reality is that our interior lives do not just stand alone but are shaped by all of our relationships.
-These relationships include not only those within our family constellations but also all those material societal relationships governed by cultural, economic, and ideological systems.
-Wider still, we live in relationship with all those other-than-human beings that we refer to as “nature,” even if this is experienced in our culture mostly indirectly, as a vague ache or sense of traumatic loss.
+These relationships include not only those within our family constellations but also all those material societal relationships governed by ongoing histories of oppression and colonialism.
+We also live in relationship with all those other-than-human beings that we refer to as “nature,” even if this is experienced in our culture mostly indirectly, as a vague ache or sense of traumatic loss.
 A psychology committed to carefully elucidating and tending this whole complex, multi-dimensional field of interrelationships is what I came to call ecopsychology.

-In addition to my writing and academic teaching, I am now interested in more community-oriented forms of healing and learning designed for this shaky moment in history.
+In addition to my writing and teaching, I am now interested in more community-oriented forms of healing and learning designed for this shaky moment in history.
+I have, for example, joined the organizing committee for an Indigenous solidarity group, Lanark County Neighbours for Truth and Reconciliation.
 For me, the mission of ecopsychology is to cultivate a new kind of person: the psychologically, ecologically, and politically mature subject called for by our needful times.
-My plan now is to give myself over to this mission using a variety of pathways, targeting both my local community as well as places further afield.
+My plan now is to give myself over to this mission using a variety of pathways, aiming at both my local community and places further afield.